 The HR people hardly have 5 to 10% of the weightage for the background check of individuals.
 It should be worth 60 per cent of the interview process.

-This is because the person who performed excellently in the previous organizations will also have a high chance of performing better in the new organisation.
+This is because the person who performed excellently in the previous organizations will also have a high chance of performing better in the new organization.

 If the person is fresh, we need to check whether the status he gave in the interview is accurate or whether he has lied.
 In the discussions lying is very standard practice.